-Level 1 Level 2 Level 3 Measurements based on quoted Measurements based on Measurements based on prices (unadjusted) in active inputs other than quoted prices unobservable inputs for the markets for identical assets or included in Level 1 that are asset or liability. liabilities that the entity can observable for the asset or access at the measurement date.
-J indirectly.
+Level 1 Level 2 Level 3 Measurements based on quoted prices Measurements based on inputs other Measurements based on (unadjusted) in active markets for than quoted prices included in Level 1 unobservable inputs for the identical assets or liabilities that the entity that are observable for the asset or asset or liability. can access at the measurement date. liability, either directly or indirectly. , a.
+Fair Value Hierarchy (cont'd)